jpobzy/L4dAutoConfig/README.md

 ## Instructions
 1. **Please read through each cfg file in order to fully understand what each command is doing
-2. Copy the files and folders into your games directory: '.../steam/steamapps/common/Left 4 Dead/left4dead/addons'
+2. Copy the files and folders into your games directory: `.../steam/steamapps/common/Left 4 Dead/left4dead/addons`
 3. Launch Steam, Library
-4. L4D2 Steam Launch Options: 'Right-click Left 4 Dead >> Properties >> General >> LAUNCH OPTIONS'
+4. L4D2 Steam Launch Options: `Right-click Left 4 Dead >> Properties >> General >> LAUNCH OPTIONS`
 5. Copy and paste the following line into the box: '-novid -console -high -nojoy -useallavailablecores +mat_motion_blur_percent_of_screen_max 0